 *Aspects that have been delegated to other owning organizations in the Institution will continue to be managed by those organizations

-The ORC, ORS and OSP are also responsible for:
+Central offices, identified as ORA, ORS and OPAA are also responsible for:

 - Responding to issues and/or concerns raised by the managing department in regards to performance and/or fiscal matters and responding to issues and/or concerns regarding problematic invoicing and/or audit findings.
 (See Special Conditions and Escalation Procedures).